natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 ## Editing Prefab
 Double click on the `HittableSimple` **Prefab** (not the one on your scene!), and add a new C# Script component to its `EdgeDetector` GameObject, name the script: `QuestionBoxController.cs`.

-The logic for this script is simple:
+The logic for this script is:
 1. If the EdgeDetector has collided with Mario, then it has to *bounce*
 2. And spawn the `ConsummableMushroomSimple` instantly, exactly **once**
 3. *When the box has finished bouncing*, it has to change Sprite (so player wont hit it again)
-4. And we have to disable the Spring
+4. And we have to disable the Spring as well (the box turns into a stationary object, just like the regular Brick)

+It is easy to do (1) and (2) above, as you might've guessed: simply write something inside OnCollisionEnter2D callback.
+Doing (3) requires us to *check* if the QuestionBox has turned stationary *after* briefly bouncing from